Skip to main content

 Many organizations struggle to manage third-party security risks due to the lack of two things: visibility and control.

 Organizations often don’t have the full picture of what their third-party vendors do with their critical data and systems.
-For example, if a third-party vendor uses a shared account to access your corporate network, you won’t be able to determine which of their specialists has made a particular change in the system.
+For example, if a third-party vendor uses a shared account to access your corporate network, you can’t determine which of their specialists has made a particular change in the system.

 Are organizations liable for third-party data breaches?